 Tow dolly

 Its biggest disadvantage is that it is more complicated to set up despite its smaller size.
 It has weight capacity limitations, distance limitations, and safety concerns.
-Moreover, your Mazda 3’s rear wheels are exposed to wear and tear while it is being transported by a tow dolly.
+Moreover, your Mazda 3’s rear wheels are exposed to wear and tear while a tow dolly is transporting it.

 Additionally, you cannot use a tow dolly if your Mazda 3 uses an AWD drivetrain.
 It can only be used for a Mazda 3 with FWD.